 Examples – Potential Outcomes

-Example 1 – The Interconnection Customer for a Cluster project submits a suspension notification for a three-year suspension that would push the project’s COD one year beyond the 7-year time-in-queue tariff limit.
+Example 1 – The Interconnection Customer for a Cluster project submits a suspension notification for a three-year suspension that would push the project’s COD one year beyond the 7-year time-in-queue Tariff limit.

 Expected Response – The CAISO and Participating TO would likely validate a suspension for two years and six months, and require the project come out of suspension in time to achieve COD within the 7-year time limit.